godotengine/godot-docs/classes/class_audioserver.rst

 - void  **sample_set_data**  **(** :ref:`RID<class_rid>` sample, :ref:`RawArray<class_rawarray>` data  **)**

 Set the sample data for a given sample as an array of bytes.
-The length must be equal to the sample lenght expected in bytes or an error will be produced.
+The length must be equal to the sample length expected in bytes or an error will be produced.
 The byte length can be calculated as follows:

 Get the sample length (:ref:`get_sample_length<class_AudioServer_get_sample_length>`).